yq-work/learn/README.md

 # learn
-the repository builded is the ddemo that help to learn.
+the repository builded is the demo that help to learn.

+haha, the demo.